Updated: Aug 14

 Example: According to Oracle, a processor is defined as all processors where their programs are installed and/or running.
 When you deploy a VM with Oracle products, Oracle asks that you pay for all VMware cores in your global environment.
 Think of it as buying a seat on an airline flight, and getting charged for all the seats because you could, theoretically, sit in any one of them.

 2. Applications Virtualization – when you deploy software on a Citrix server, many users can be granted access to those software applications.
 This can have drastic implications if licensed by named users based on access.
 (According to my ClearEdge colleague, and former auditor, Tres Larson, auditors and publishers love it when clients make a large investment in application virtualization because they know they will find a significant amount of noncompliance issues.
-For a detailed discussion of exactly how and why this happens, click here to view Tres' 30-minute webinar on Application Virtualization.)
+For a detailed discussion of exactly how and why this happens, follow the links at the bottom of the page to view Tres' 30-minute webinar on Application Virtualization.

 3. Desktop Virtualization (VDI) – when you create virtual desktops that are based on a golden image with chargeable software components/products.
 This practice is often used by off-shore development teams that log in to a Cisco/Citrix server, which then generates their desktop for the day, and it gets deleted at the end of the day.